-OVERVIEW: Kresge is now one of the largest private foundations in the country.
-The foundation's two main higher ed grantmaking areas are focused on "college access" and "strengthening institutions."
-Kresge's domestic U.S. emphasis is on cities, and it also offers higher ed grants for work in South Africa.
+OVERVIEW: Kresge is now one of the largest private foundations in the United States.
+The foundation's two main higher education grantmaking areas focus on "college access" and "strengthening institutions."
+Kresge prioritizes cities in the United States, while it also offers higher education grants for work in South Africa.

 IP TAKE: Kresge's commitment to getting students "to and through" college creates an opening for higher education initiatives from research to classroom innovation.
 While Kresge does not prioritize funding higher education institutions, many universities have received grants in the past.
 The foundation does not accept unsolicited applications, but sometimes offers open RFP's.